vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

-In some ways, this can be seen as a downside; people who're working on deeper, more foundational work that isn't directly responsive to what people are asking for right now can be at a disadvantage in the perception game.
+In some ways, this can be seen as a downside; people who're working on deeper, more foundational work that isn't directly responsive to what other people are asking for right now can be at a disadvantage in the perception game.
 On the other hand, being responsive can be seen as a relatively low-risk way of making sure you're at least somewhat useful.